 Loading...

-Although not as taboo a subject as it once was, mental health can still be a tough topic to tackle and one many people struggle to bring up in conversation or choose to avoid it altogether.
-However, it’s important we continue to challenge the stigma around talking about mental health so that the young people in your care feel confident, safe, and assured that they can come and talk to you.
+Mental health can still be a tough topic to tackle and one that many people struggle to bring up in conversation or choose to avoid altogether.
+However, it’s important that we continue to challenge the stigma around talking about mental health so that the young people in your care feel confident, safe, and assured that they can come and talk to you.

-With our top tips on talking to young people about mental health, we hope you’ll begin to break the silence and create conversation on everything from the everyday emotional experiences through to mental health problems like anxiety, exam stress, and mental health crises.
-Talking together can also help combat any sense of loneliness, something many young people have reported feeling over the past few years.
+With our top tips on talking to young people about mental health, we hope you’ll begin to break the silence and create conversation on everything from everyday emotional experiences, through to mental health problems like anxiety, exam stress, and mental health crises.
+Talking and reassuring young people that they are heard and supported can also help combat loneliness and isolation.

-To help normalise talking about mental health, we’ve included links to some of our digital mental health resources that will aid you in approaching the subject and giving the important time needed to think about and acknowledge our emotions and feelings.
-So, for this year’s World Mental Health Day, we encourage you to sit down with the young person in your care and get talking!
+To help normalise talking about mental health, we’ve included links to some of our digital resources that will aid you in approaching the subject.
+It’s important to dedicate time to think about and acknowledge our emotions and feelings.
+So, for this year’s Mental Health Awareness Week, we encourage you to sit down with the young person in your care and get talking!

 Top Tips for Talking about Mental Health

-These days, talking about mental health is more normalised for young people; from YouTubers and social media influencers talking about their own struggles with mental health issues, to mental health and wellbeing being taught as part of the curriculum across U.K. schools.
+These days, talking about mental health is normalised for young people, from YouTubers and social media influencers talking about their own struggles with mental health issues, to mental health and wellbeing being taught as part of the curriculum in U.K. schools.
 In other words, it might feel more awkward for you to talk to young people about mental health than it does for them!

 Choose your moment